dronedeploy/oauth-function-template/template/README.md

 ## Production Deployment Steps
 1. Follow the "Quick Start" instructions for [DroneDeploy CLI](https://github.com/dronedeploy/dronedeploy-cli)
-2. Using the root of this directory as your template location will create a new OAuth function template from which to work
+2. Using the `/template` directory as your template location will create a new OAuth function template from which to work